 STAYING ON THE MAIN ISLAND OF BORA BORA

-If, however, you would like to be able to participate in the day to day life of locals, dine out at the restaurants the locals frequent, deal direct with tour operators & avoid any potentially hidden commissions or attend shows or whatever that may be taking place on the main island or in Vaitape – Bora Bora’s main town – then you should consider staying on the main island.
+If, however, you would like to be able to participate in the day to day life of locals, dine out at the Bora Bora restaurants the locals frequent, deal direct with tour operators & avoid any potentially hidden commissions or attend shows or whatever that may be taking place on the main island or in Vaitape – Bora Bora’s main town – then you should consider staying on the main island, and the Bora Bora bars are excellent.

 There is actually a smorgasbord of choice for travelers especially in the beautiful Matira Beach area including the very up-market Intercontinental Bora Bora Moana Beach Resort & the Sofitel Bora Bora Marara Beach & Private Island all with over-water bungalows.